125 Hanwell Road, Fredericton, NB E3B 0Z3

 Raised in Durham Bridge, NB, Ryan is a dietitian who started work with Foundation Health Centre in 2020.
 After obtaining a bachelor’s degree in Kinesiology Sciences from the University of New Brunswick, he moved to Halifax, where in 2019, he obtained his degree in Applied Human Nutrition from Mount Saint Vincent University.

 Ryan is a lover of food from seed to fork.
 While studying nutrition, he ran the MSVU community garden for two and a half years, growing organic fruit and vegetables for the students and staff while teaching them how to do so for themselves.
-In this position at the garden, Ryan was able to teach people of all ages about nutrition and food by bringing them to the root of where it is produced.
+In this position, Ryan was able to teach people of all ages about nutrition and food by bringing them to the root of where it is produced.

 After graduating, Ryan began to work as a Registered Dietitian and Kinesiologist at The Canada Games Centre in Halifax.
-During his time there, Ryan provided client centred nutrition counselling to users of the centre in order to help them make healthy behaviour changes with regard to nutrition and physical activity.
+During this time, Ryan provided client centred nutrition counselling to users of the centre to help them make healthy behaviour changes regarding nutrition and physical activity.
 In this position, Ryan was also able to develop and teach classes on various nutrition topics to different groups in the community, from children, to youth sports teams, or adults.
 He continues to grow his practice and currently has the intent of adding a certificate in diabetes education to his toolbox.

 Ryan is very happy to be practicing in his home province and looks forward to helping you better understand any nutrition related issues you might have.